- Oops!Something went wrong.Please try again later.

 Howard Marks put it nicely when he said that, rather than worrying about share price volatility, 'The possibility of permanent loss is the risk I worry about... and every practical investor I know worries about.'
-When we think about how risky a company is, we always like to look at its use of debt, since debt overload can lead to ruin.
-Importantly, Gaia, Inc. (NASDAQ:GAIA) does carry debt.
-But the real question is whether this debt is making the company risky.
+So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
+We note that Gaia, Inc. (NASDAQ:GAIA) does have debt on its balance sheet.
+But the more important question is: how much risk is that debt creating?

 What Risk Does Debt Bring?

 Debt is a tool to help businesses grow, but if a business is incapable of paying off its lenders, then it exists at their mercy.
 If things get really bad, the lenders can take control of the business.
 However, a more frequent (but still costly) occurrence is where a company must issue shares at bargain-basement prices, permanently diluting shareholders, just to shore up its balance sheet.
 By replacing dilution, though, debt can be an extremely good tool for businesses that need capital to invest in growth at high rates of return.
 The first step when considering a company's debt levels is to consider its cash and debt together.

 As you can see below, Gaia had US$6.22m of debt at March 2021, down from US$16.7m a year prior.
 But it also has US$13.0m in cash to offset that, meaning it has US$6.83m net cash.

 According to the last reported balance sheet, Gaia had liabilities of US$22.6m due within 12 months, and liabilities of US$14.3m due beyond 12 months.
 On the other hand, it had cash of US$13.0m and US$2.53m worth of receivables due within a year.
 So its liabilities total US$21.3m more than the combination of its cash and short-term receivables.